-13. Jorge A. Rueda, Remo Ruffini, and S.-S. Xue, "On the electrostatic structure of neutron stars", to be published in the proceedings of the 1st Zeldovich meeting, Minsk-Belarus (2009).
+Jorge A. Rueda, Remo Ruffini, and S.-S. Xue, "On the electrostatic structure of neutron stars", AIP Conference Proceedings Volume 1205, page 143 (2009), International Conference in Honor of Ya.B.
+Zeldovich's 95th Anniversary, Minsk, (Belarus), 20-23 April 2009.

 We consider neutron stars composed by, (1) a core of degenerate neutrons, protons, and electrons above nuclear density; (2) an inner crust of nuclei in a gas of neutrons and electrons; and (3) an outer crust of nuclei in a gas of electrons.
 We use for the strong interaction model for the baryonic matter in the core an equation of state based on the phenomenological Weizsacker mass formula, and to determine the properties of the inner and the outer crust below nuclear saturation density we adopt the well-known equation of state of Baym-Bethe-Pethick.
-The integration of the Einstein-Maxwell equations is carried out under the constraints of β -equilibrium and global charge neutrality.
+The integration of the Einstein-Maxwell equations is carried out under the constraints of $\beta$ -equilibrium and global charge neutrality.
 We obtain baryon densities that sharply go to zero at nuclear density and electron densities matching smoothly the electron component of the crust.
 We show that a family of equilibrium configurations exists fulfilling overall neutrality and characterized by a non-trivial electrodynamical structure at the interface between the core and the crust.
 We find that the electric field is overcritical and that the thickness of the transition surface-shell separating core and crust is of the order of the electron Compton wavelength.

-14. Jorge A. Rueda H., B. Patricelli, M. Rotondo, R. Ruffini, and S. S. Xue, "The Extended Nuclear Matter Model with Smooth Transition Surface", to be published in the Proceedings of The 3rd Stueckelberg Workshop on Relativistic Field Theories, Pescara-Italy (2008).
+13. Jorge A. Rueda H., B. Patricelli, M. Rotondo, R. Ruffini, and S. S. Xue,

+"The Extended Nuclear Matter Model with Smooth Transition Surface", to be published in the Proceedings of The 3rd Stueckelberg Workshop on Relativistic Field Theories, Pescara-Italy (2008).

-The existence of electric fields close to their critical value $E_c = m_e^2 c^3/(e\hbar)$ has been proved for massive cores of 10^7 up to 10^{57} nucleons using a proton distribution of constant density and a sharp step function at its boundary.
+The existence of electric fields close to their critical value $E_c = m_e^2 c^3 / (e\hbar)$ has been proved for massive cores of 10 up to 10 nucleons using a proton distribution of constant density and a sharp step function at its boundary.
 We explore the modifications of this effect by considering a smoother density profile with a proton distribution fulfilling a Woods-Saxon dependence.
 The occurrence of a critical field has been confirmed.
 We discuss how the location of the maximum of the electric field as well as its magnitude is modified by the smoother distribution.

-15. B. Patricelli, M. Rotondo and R. Ruffini, "On the Charge to Mass Ratio of Neutron Cores and Heavy Nuclei", AIP Conference Proceedings, Vol. 966 (2008), pp. 143-146.
+B. Patricelli, M. Rotondo and R. Ruffini, "On the Charge to Mass Ratio of Neutron Cores and Heavy Nuclei", AIP Conference Proceedings, Vol. 966 (2008), pp. 143-146.

-We determine theoretically the relation between the total number of protons N_p and the mass number A (the charge to mass ratio) of nuclei and neutron cores with the model recently proposed by Ruffini et al. (2007) and we compare it with other N_p versus A relations: the empirical one, related to the Periodic Table, and the semi-empirical relation, obtained by minimizing the Weizsäcker mass formula.
+We determine theoretically the relation between the total number of protons $N_p$ and the mass number A (the charge to mass ratio) of nuclei and neutron cores with the model recently proposed by Ruffini et al. (2007) and we compare it with other $N_p$ versus A relations: the empirical one, related to the Periodic Table, and the semi-empirical relation, obtained by minimizing the Weizsäcker mass formula.
 We find that there is a very good agreement between all the relations for values of A typical of nuclei, with differences of the order of per cent.
 Our relation and the semi-empirical one are in agreement up to $A \approx 10^4$ for higher values, we find that the two relations differ.
 We interpret the different behavior of our theoretical relation as a result of the penetration of electrons (initially confined in an external shell) inside the core, that becomes more and more important by increasing A; these effects are not taken into account in the semi-empirical mass-formula.